-Program refinements do not apply to projects with existing LRP agreements.
 Metropolitan would accept project applications on an open and continuous basis until the LRP target is achieved.
 Staff would review project applications to ensure compliance with general program requirements.
-Project proposals that have met the General Requirements (previously described) and secured approval of draft agreement terms by the respective governing bodies would be forwarded to Metropolitan's Board for approval of LRP participation through an agreement.
-Upon board approval, staff would meet with project sponsors and respective member agencies to negotiate terms and execute agreements.
-LRP agreement terms are for 25 years.
+Project proposals that have met the General Requirements (previously described) and secured approval of draft agreement terms by the respective governing bodies would be forwarded to Metropolitan's Board for approval of LRP participation though an agreement.
+Upon Board approval, staff would meet with project sponsors and respective member agencies to negotiate terms and execute agreements.